-Although a lot of the custom accessories like metal handgrips and leather half cases have been discontinued, all the basics are still available for the X-Pro2 which you can find in this list.
+Although many custom accessories, such as metal handgrips and leather half cases, have been discontinued, all the basics are still available for the X-Pro2, as you can find in this list.

 Other X-Pro 2 Articles